OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

  ![IR function](IRfunction.jpg)

--The output of the Opto Interrupter sensor is feed into a a hex inverter with Schmitt-triggers.
+-The output of the Opto Interrupter sensor is fed into a a hex inverter with Schmitt-triggers.
 The Schmitt-trigger will take the photosensor inputs and at some threshold give a TTL output pulse which then can be fed to the Ardinuo board.

 Feedback loop of a Schmitt trigger.